SpecFlowOSS/SpecFlow/CONTRIBUTING.md

 - Do not send code style changes as pull requests like changing the indentation of some particular code snippet or how a function is called.
   Those will not be accepted as they pollute the repository history with non functional changes and are often based on personal preferences.
 - By submitting a patch, you agree that your work will be licensed under the license used by the project.
-- If you have any large pull request in mind (e.g. implementing features, refactoring code, etc), **please ask first** otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+- If you have any large pull request in mind (e.g. Implementing features, refactoring code, etc), **please ask first** otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

  ## Building sources